life2free/express-mongodb-api/README.md

 # JSON Api

-Build a JSON Api using Express and Mongoose.
+Built RESTful APIs which search, view, create, update and delete news, implemented with Express and MongoDB.

 ## Description